Geological-Survey-of-Western-Australia/atratus/docs/source/index.rst

  - A common approach to logging errors for data and code issues.
  - Abstract base classes for processing pipelines.

 The diagram below is intended to help visualise where **gdt** sits in the data ecosystem.
+The gdt package provides as consistent approach to logging, database interaction, and process definition that will help ensure a consistent approach across the various data harmonisation efforts undertaken by the GSWA.

-.. |A High level overview| image:: ../source/_static/assets/tchaikovsky.svg
+.. |A High level overview| image:: ../source/_static/assets/geo_digital_tools_highlevel.svg
    :alt: High level overview
    :width: 80%